Skip to Content

 In an era marked by rapid technological advancements and geopolitical tensions, the possibility of a nuclear or radiological emergency is a topic that, while unsettling, cannot be ignored.
-As responsible individuals, it’s crucial to understand the risks and the measures we can take to protect ourselves and our loved ones.
+As responsible individuals, it’s important to understand the risks and the measures we can take to protect ourselves and our loved ones.

 One such protective measure is the use of potassium iodide tablets.
 But what are they, and how do they work?